rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 *Who would get spooked by two sexy voices whispering on your ear?* - replied the spider spirit.

-*"Yeah, who would get scared when two spirits whisper softly to you whilst they are wearing masks of weird animals and you are in a poor-lit room in which a spectre told me he was going to consume my light!?"* - remarked Sam.
+*"Yeah, who would get scared when two apparitions whisper softly to you whilst they are wearing masks of weird animals and you are in a poor-lit cave, in which a spectre told me he was going to consume my light!?"* - remarked Sam.

-*Oh!
+*Oh my!
 You got a point.* - replied the spider spirit.

 ***What a wimp!*** - replied wolf.

 *"Either way, why are you all here?
 I thought Mister Wolf here was going to tell me how I was going to be murdered if I don't get to the next challenge."* - continued Sam.
 His brain made the observation that he was a little too sassy for his own good, somehow the message had not reached his tongue.

-All three spectres looked at one another, wolf and spider nodded to goat-turtle - *You have reached the mid point in your journey.
-Before you proceed, and your friends, we would like to assess your progress before you face the next two trials.*
+All three spectres looked at one another, wolf and spider nodded to goat-turtle - *You have reached the mid point in your journey to become worthy.
+Before you, and your friends, proceed we would like to assess your progress before you face the next two trials.*

-Sam looked at each of the spirits, wondering what do they mean - *"I thought each trial was an assessment."*
+Sam looked at each of the spirits, wondering what do they mean - *"I thought each trial was the assessment."*

 ***What did you learn in the water trial?*** - queried the wolf.